Last month, we talked about how great website content helps to build backlinks.

 3. Guest posting

-Another one of Gorilla’s favourite link building strategies is guest blog posting.
+Another one of Gorilla’s favorite link-building strategies is guest blog posting.
 This involves writing a blog post about a topic relating to your business, including a link to your website or content asset, and then getting the blog published on a third-party website.
+This is a great strategy that even small businesses can use in their SEO.

 Essentially, you’re creating your own backlinks!